 Big international corporations can spend on average $350,000 to $500,000 for a highly stylized, well filmed, and precisely edited television commercial, which may include famous spokespersons, special effects, or lavish locations.
 A commercial made for a special occasion like the Super Bowl often requires the advertiser to spend much more, because such ads are intended for an extremely large audience that watches the show in part to see those highly crafted commercials.
 Some might say that the popular TV ad contests are a cheap way to get a great ad, but in reality, running the contest (planning, promoting, judging) is a labor and cost intensive process, too.
 For the advertiser, the TV ad contest is an expensive proposition, but it gets people talking, which is the aim of any good campaign.

 Advertising should take about 10-15% of a business's monthly gross revenues.

 Let’s say your business grosses $100K/month.
 Using the 10-15% rule, your monthly advertising budget is $10K to $15K.
 This includes your online ads, print, video, and TV.
 If you budget $5K/month for local TV advertising, you can boost the power of TV in your marketing mix.

 It’s super-important to figure out what your business can afford, and to get the most for your money.
 With a budget in hand, you’re ready to choose a media agency to help you make your video and get your message out there.

-This makes a television commercial production cost of $1,000-$5,000 quite affordable for most businesses, with the remaining monthly budget going into media buys on targeted networks.
+This makes a television commercial production of $1000 to $2000 quite affordable for most businesses, with the remaining monthly budget going into targeted networks.
 Going too low-budget can make the advertiser look less respectable or unsophisticated.
 Splurging on a video production extravaganza could backfire if the ad takes up too much of the advertiser's overall budget, robbing the campaign of funding for TV air time and other media to supplement the campaign.